Skip to main content

 • Kernel security lockdown mode set to [none] (verify with cat /sys/kernel/security/lockdown).

-• Target application writes logs in JSON format — plain text logs pass through unmodified.
+• Target application writes logs as JSON objects or plain text.
+Before OBI v0.11.0, only JSON was enriched and plain-text logs passed through unmodified.

 • BPF filesystem mounted at /sys/fs/bpf.